 Yeah, it’ll be all of us up on the second floor with Triangle Slim, spinning and grinning for all our friends and fans!!
 It is so close to our favorite room The Hot Tin Roof, too.
 We’ll be there after the show!
 It’ll be just us – Eric Sommer and the Fabulous Piedmonts – and we’ll try and bring Triangle Slim with us!

-This is Eric Sommer, Jimmy Hauer and Bryant Dennis – a trio in the “power trio” format.
+This is Eric Sommer, Jimmy Hauer and Amanda Sycamore – a trio in the “power trio” format.
 It’s a mix of songs by our favorite artists and a collection of songs – all original – we’ve put together!
 So grab your wristbands, because we are all fans of the amazing Triangle Slim!
-And we will be with him on January 22nd at 8PM.
+And we will be with him on April 23 at 8PM.
 Oh, and his ultra-double-smooth-kick-ass-radio-universe: “Roots Rampage”!

 The Piedmonts are a unique musical force.
 Ok, everybody says that, but this is one amazing combination of influences.
-So much so, it’s a bit of a head-scratcher just trying to describe it… but here goes:
+So much so, it’s a bit of a head-scratcher just trying to describe it… but here goes… meet:

-It’s a high-octane mix of rock-steady percussion supplied by Bryant Dennis, mixed with the bottom-driven bass gymnastics of Jimmy Hauer and the guitar-laced lines of lead singer Eric Sommer.
+It’s a high-octane mix of rock-steady percussion supplied by Amanda Sycamore, mixed with the bottom-driven bass gymnastics of Jimmy Hauer and the guitar-laced lines of lead singer Eric Sommer.

-But this simple collection of words is nothing like see this show live.
+But this simple collection of words is nothing like seeing this show live.

 As the engine keeps revving up, The Piedmonts’ musical wall of sound starts to hit you like the hot kiss at the end of a wet fist: a combination of punk, power pop, Motown ballads, Muscle Shoals and blues-based Charlie Musslewhite-type grooves that pick you up, bounce you across the room, put you up on the ceiling and then ease you down slowly while you try to pick your jaw back up.